cedricwalter/cedricwalter.github.io/_posts/2009-03-20-subversion-and-the-importance-of-svnignore-for-maven-multi-modules.md

 **If you use SVN,** you can set the svn:ignore property on all shared module and project by

-- First Check in your project using the [Eclipse](http://www.eclipse.org/) team support (select from the context menu Team &gt; Share Project), but only check what is needed.
+- First Check in your project using the [Eclipse](http://www.eclipse.org/) team support (select from the context menu Team > Share Project), but only check what is needed.
 - Then select all [Maven](http://maven.apache.org/) projects and [Maven](http://maven.apache.org/) modules,
 - Right clicking on them while selected,
 - Select **Team** – **Set Property**